Sweetyamnesia/BrainBoostVR/portfolio-project/Technical_documentation.md

 ---

-# Technical Justifications
+# 1️⃣0️⃣ Technical Justifications

-Explains the rationale behind the chosen technologies and design decisions for BrainBoostVR.
+Rationale for the technologies and design choices in BrainBoostVR:

 - **Unity + C#**: Best suited for VR development; supports Oculus Quest 2 and XR Interaction Toolkit.
 - **Firebase**: Provides secure authentication via JWT tokens for user login and registration.